zyoohv/VGo/README.md

 ##其他

-具体可以参考doc目录下的“建模”，“框架”说明

->	there may be something different ^.^
+*	More information in path "doc/", there may be something different ^.^